Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 these providers if they want to add, edit, or delete their books on the website again.

-##---copied from earlier, full-stack project for structure/formatting!---

-## Major Functions

-### `most_pop_articles()`

-Used to find the newspaper's most popular articles, determined by the number of views by visitors to the website.
-The results include all the articles on the website, ordered by views of each article.

-### `most_pop_authors()`

-Used to find the newspaper's most popular authors, determined from views of their articles on the newspaper website.
-The authors are listed in order of popularity, using their article views to rank them.
-The number of total views of their articles on the newspaper website are also given for each author.

-### `over_perc_error()`

-Used to find the days when there was an unacceptable error rate for users loading the website, which was 1% in this case.
-This function gives the dates and the percentage error that exceeded the acceptable error rate.
-This error rate is modifiable in the `check_perc_error()` sub-function that runs as part of this `over_perc_error()` function.
-This function also prints the date range that will be examined for unacceptable error rates.

 ## Planned Features/Current Limitations